codingdave/SortPhotosWithXmp/README.md

 * Duplicate command needs to move duplicates into directory structure if force is given.
 Currently it only logs to console that it calculates hashes.

+* MoveFileOperation just logs FileAlreadyExistsErrors.
+They are not handled well, yet.
+Not stored for further processing, logging

 ## Issues

 * Hashing dies, thats why we save the hashes